mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 There are two ways to use the Cosign signing mechanism.
 The recommended approach is what is called [keyless signing](https://docs.sigstore.dev/cosign/keyless/#overview).

-In a nutshell a **short-lived** certificate is generated and a transparency log is created in [Rekor](https://rekor.sigstore.dev/) server.
+In a nutshell a **short-lived** certificate is generated and a transparency log is created in the [Rekor](https://rekor.sigstore.dev/) server.

 Here are the steps that Cosign take in details when you want to sign a new artifact: